VVDenvlad1980/sportPlanner/README.md

 # sportPlanner
-to do list for taning
+to do list for tranning